Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 Note:
 - Initially I didn't.
 - There were multiple constructors and flags.
-- After a while is was complicated to keep track of all the posibilites, due to all the conditionality involved, depending on what it was constructed with. >>
+- After a while is was complicated to keep track of all the possibilities, due to all the conditionality involved, depending on what it was constructed with. >>
 - How do we bring it all together? >>